WILDLANDS

 uThukela MPA EbA Project

-The 5-year uThukela Marine Protected Area (MPA) Ecosystem-based Adaptation (EbA) Project seeks to improve the social and ecological resilience in and around uThukela MPA, addressing threats to both biodiversity and the people that depend on it.
+Established in 2022 the 5-year uThukela Marine Protected Area (MPA) Ecosystem-based Adaptation (EbA) Project funded by the Blue Action Fund, seeks to improve the social and ecological resilience in and around uThukela MPA, addressing threats to both biodiversity and the people that depend on it.

 READ MORE www.uthukelampa.co.za